-By default, fread() and fwrite() call fast block input/output functions that are part of the Arm[®] stream implementation.
-If you define your own FILE structure instead of using the Arm stream implementation, fread() and fwrite() call fgetc() instead of calling the block input/output functions.
+By default, fread() and fwrite() call fast block input/output functions that are part of the Arm® stream implementation.
+If you define your own file structure instead of using the Arm stream implementation, fread() and fwrite() call fgetc() instead of calling the block input/output functions.

-The C library printf family of functions on page 90 The C library scanf family of functions on page 91 The C library functions fread(), fgets() and gets() on page 94 Re-implementing backspace() in the C library on page 94 Re-implementing backspacewc() in the C library on page 96 Redefining target-dependent system I/O functions in the C library on page 96 Tailoring input/output functions in the C and C++ libraries on page 88 Target dependencies on low-level functions in the C and C++ libraries on page 88
+Redefining target-dependent system I/O functions in the C library on page 98

+Tailoring input/output functions in the C and C++ libraries on page 90

+Target dependencies on low-level functions in the C and C++ libraries on page 90